 Let’s take a look at what’s causing your dog’s bad breath:

 The foundation of bad dog breath is the build-up of food particles on teeth and gums and the resulting bacterial growth, called plaque.
 If this plaque is not removed from the teeth, over time it hardens and becomes calculus or tartar.

-This tartar creates a rough surface which attracts more food particles and plaque, leading to even more tartar build-up.
-Tartar on dog teeth is much harder to remove than just plaque, and often requires veterinary scaling.
+This tartar creates a rough surface that attracts more food particles and plaque, leading to even more tartar build-up.
+Tartar on dog teeth is much harder to remove than just plaque and often requires veterinary scaling.

 One of the most common conditions in pets, periodontal disease is also a major contributor to bad breath in dogs.
 Canine periodontal disease (a.k.a. gum disease in dogs, dog dental disease) starts when bacteria in the mouth cause the buildup of plaque and tartar along the gum line.

 Bacteria then breeds under the gums and begins to deteriorate supporting tissue around the tooth.
 The gums are now inflamed and your dog has (reversible) gingivitis.
 Your dog's immune system then produces excess white blood cells to attack the bacteria.

 Chemicals produced by the white blood cells cause additional damage to the supportive tissues of the tooth by causing inflammation in the periodontal space (between the tooth and gums).